The BEST First-Time Solo Female Backpacking Guide

 If you want to be more comfortable, check the taxi rates before you are at your destination.
 Check how much the usual price is for a taxi ride, so you are not being scammed at the airport.

-If you are travelling by train or bus, the same rules apply.
+If you are traveling by train or bus, the same rules apply.
 Check on Google maps beforehand how to get to your accommodation.

 The benefit of figuring out the public transportation before you are at your destination is you will know what kind of ticket you will need and how much they cost.